tsgates/arch-wiki-markdown/wiki/Emacs.md

 > Elisp interpreter

-Emacs can evaluate any elisp expression at anytime with the eval-last-sexp function (bound to C-x C-e by default).
-Emacs always spawn a *scratch* buffer when you start it.
-It will not be saved to disk, so feel free to add any pice of text / code you want.
+Evaluate an elisp expression using eval-last-sexp (C-x C-e).
+Emacs always spawns a *scratch* buffer when started.
+It will not be saved to disk, feel free to add any text / code you want.
 It is especially useful for elisp evaluation.
-Note that this buffer starts using the lisp-interaction-mode by default.
+Note that this buffer starts using lisp-interaction-mode by default.

-Alternatively Emacs provides a top-level elisp interpreter with the ielm command.
+Alternatively, Emacs provides a top-level elisp interpreter with the ielm command.

 > Smart window switch